 Gatherings restricted, schools closed: What's being done to fight COVID-19

 The COVID-19 pandemic has affected every province and territory.
-Medical officers of health and Canada's chief public health officer are encouraging people to wash their hands, give each other space and wear a mask if they're sick.
+Canada's chief public health officer and her provincial counterparts are encouraging people to wash their hands, give each other space and wear a mask if they are sick or a homemade one if they believe they could have been exposed to the virus and are not showing any symptoms.

 Classes are suspended or cancelled at schools throughout the country.